-- 1 (a) The legislative rules filed in the state register on - 2 the third day of December, one thousand nine - 3 hundred ninety-one, modified by the board of trustees - 4 to meet the objections of the legislative oversight - 5 commission on education accountability and refiled in - 6 the state register on the twenty-first day of January, - 7 one thousand nine hundred ninety-two, relating to the - 8 board of trustees (report card), are authorized. - 9 (b) The legislative rules filed in the state register on - 10 the thirteenth day of July, one thousand nine hundred - 11 ninety-one, relating to the board of trustees (equal - 12 opportunity and affirmative action), are authorized. - 13 (c) The legislative rules filed in the state register on - 14 the eighth day of September, one thousand nine - 15 hundred ninety-two, relating to the board of trustees - 16 (holidays), are authorized. - 17 (d) The legislative rules filed in the state register on - 18 the third day of April, one thousand nine hundred - 19 ninety-two, relating to the board of trustees (alcoholic - 20 beverages on campuses), are authorized.
+- 1 (a) The legislative rules filed in the state register on - 2 the third day of December, one thousand nine hun- - 3 dred ninety-one, modified by the board of trustees to - 4 meet the objections of the legislative oversight com- - 5 mission on education accountability and refiled in the - 6 state register on the twenty-first day of January, one - 7 thousand nine hundred ninety-two, relating to the - 8 board of trustees (report card), are authorized. - 9 (b) The legislative rules filed in the state register on

+- 10 the thirteenth day of July, one thousand nine hundred - 11 ninety-one, relating to the board of trustees (equal - 12 opportunity and affirmative action), are authorized. - 13 (c) The legislative rules filed in the state register on - 14 the eighth day of September, one thousand nine - 15 hundred ninety-two, relating to the board of trustees - 16 (holidays), are authorized. - 17 (d) The legislative rules filed in the state register on - 18 the third day of April, one thousand nine hundred - 19 ninety-two, relating to the board of trustees (alcoholic - 20 beverages on campuses), are authorized.